 '''

-$ sudo docker build -t faucet/faucet -f Dockerfile.faucet .
+$ docker build -t faucet/faucet .

 '''

 This will take a few minutes.

 3. Create an installation directory under the faucet directory for the docker image to use:

 '''

 $ mkdir inst

 '''

 The Faucet configuration will go in inst/faucet.yaml and its main log will appear in inst/faucet. log.
 (The official Faucet installation instructions call to put these in /etc/ryu/faucet and /var/log/ryu/faucet, respectively, but we avoid modifying these system directories.)